 How to Post to Mastodon From Anything Using IFTTT

 I successfully hooked up IFTTT to Mastodon to auto-post from another site!
-I use IFTTT as glue for linking several services together including sharing interesting links from Pocket when I’m offline: I can add a tag in the app on my tablet, and then when it syncs that tag up to the cloud, IFTTT will pick it up and create the share post on whichever service I’ve tagged it for.* I also use it to post from RSS and WordPress to publish new blog posts to services that aren’t available in Jetpack.
+I use IFTTT as glue for linking several services together including sharing interesting links from Pocket when I’m offline: I can add a tag in the app on my tablet, and then when it syncs that tag up to the cloud, IFTTT will pick it up and create the share post on whichever service I’ve tagged it for.* I also use it to pull from RSS and WordPress to publish new blog posts.

 My main source was this April 2017 post by @raucao@kosmos.social.
 It was already out of date when I started in December, but it pointed me in the right direction, and I wrote up the details here.
 Since then, I’ve continued updating this article to add more detail, make corrections, help troubleshoot problems, and address changes in IFTTT’s system and in the broader social media landscape.